 Although malfunctions can occur, they are rare.
 The revolver is generally very reliable and durable for EDC.

 With the advent of lighter materials being used for small frame, snub nose revolvers, weight is seldom an arguing point.

 Many well-known companies make good concealed carry revolvers, so there are a lot to choose from.
 Selections start in the $350 dollar range and go up from there.

-Reduced round capacity:
+Revolver round capacity:

 The average concealed carry revolver has a capacity of five to six rounds.
 Will you carry a speed loader or a speed strip as an extra ammo source?

-Short sight radius:
+Revolver sight radius:

 There’s little room for error when shooting a snub nose revolver past three to five yards.
 In addition, rear sights are often very minimal on small revolvers.

 Semi Auto Pistol: